walquis/learning-git/syllabus-session-1.md

 ## Three Trees

 The word "reset" is loaded with so many connotations that it is nearly meaningless.
-For the purposes of this session, you can read "reset" as "bring-into-aligment-with".
-The bringing-into-alignment we'll do is with respect to a commit.
-We'll explore how this works and how it's useful for managing local changes.
+For the purposes of this session, you can read "reset" as "bring-into-alignment-with-a-commit".
+We'll explore how this works for managing local changes.

 See [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified){:target="_blank"}.